nighthawkrighder/mfid/MFid_whitepaper.md

 ### 1. Introduction

-Modern infrastructure increasingly relies on systems that appear reliable but are, in fact, highly variable in behavior.
+Modern infrastructure increasingly relies on systems that appear reliable during sales and acquisition process but are, in fact, highly variable in behavior once put to real world tests.
 As software-defined systems replace deterministic hardware, the need arises to assess not only whether something "works" but whether it works **consistently**, like firmware.

 MFid fills this gap by offering a practical and conceptual framework to measure system behavior fidelity in operational environments.
 This document introduces the MFid concept, its motivations, calculation models, and real-world applications.